bobbingwide/oik-clone/README.md

 1. oik-clone in action

 ## Upgrade Notice
+# 0.6
+Now supports pushing of attachments and the attached media file.
+Nearly ready for beta test.

 # 0.5
 Supports mapping of post IDs in post_meta data.
 Not quite ready for beta test.